DinkyToyz/wtmcsServiceDispatcher/docs/1.1/OptionsStandardServices.md

 The game will send out new vehicles when it deems it a good idea, but the dispatcher can be told to do it before the game would with the *Send out spare `service vehicles`' option, which have the following alternatives:

-- **Never**:
+- **Game decides**:
-  Never send out new vehicles before the game would do it anyway.
+  Let the game's original AIs decide when to send out vehicles.

 - **None are free**:
   Send out new vehicles from the closest available service building when that building has no free vehicles out driving.